Water Restrictions FAQs

 For the past 12 months we have introduced a number of interventions to improve our water efficiency.
 This has resulted in a 15% reduction in water consumption over 12 months.
 Interventions include:

 - Restrictors on our showers and basins.
 Reducing the flow of the showers from 8kl/h to 5.8 kl/h (super low flow) and the basins to 1kl/h.

 - Waterless urinals

 - Hand sanitizers in the bathrooms.

 - Various awareness campaigns using posters, emails, digital media.
-Encouraging members to limit shower time to 2 minutes has been particularly successful.
+Encouraging members to further reduce shower time to 90seconds will roll out from 22nd January.

 Should SSISA really be aiming to reduce consumption any further since services rely on water?

 Any facility that is not considered a “critical services facility” is mandated to reduce water consumption in this time of crisis.
 Businesses have been set a target of 20% (year on year reduction) and this will increase to 45% from January 2018.
 The step-down hospital on the 5th floor have applied for exemption and SSISA is investigating applying for lenience given the health services administered in the building.

 Which areas use the most water in SSISA?

 We have installed water meters at various points in the building.
 The waste (showers and toilets) use the most amount of water.
 The next highest individual source is the swimming pool, although it only accounts for 1/30th (a day’s worth) of SSISA’s monthly water consumption.

 What is SSISA’s average daily consumption and what do we need to aim for?